Seren-Hughes/boops-and-snoots-rescue/README.md

 - **Gallery of Success Stories** – A collection of adopted animals and their happy endings.
 - **Events Section** – A showcase of past fundraising events and a link to social media for updates.

-I created wireframes and wrote content for these pages; however, during development, I reassessed the project scope and prioritized completing core features, validation checks, and ensuring overall site stability.
+I created wireframes and wrote content for these pages; however, during development, I reassessed the project scope and prioritised completing core features, validation checks, and ensuring overall site stability.
 Given that CSS changes could have a site-wide impact, I made the strategic decision to avoid last-minute additions that might introduce unintended issues.

 These pages remain stretch goals for future development, and their wireframes are included below for reference: